Kelly Mark Logo

 Types of animations used in the project

-Our website was more interactive, but low performance made us rethink our approach
+Our website was more interactive, but low website performance made us rethink our approach

 During development, we ran into performance issues from large illustration files and browser/animation limits.
-Since our pixel-based illustrations didn’t convert well to SVGs, we used WebP files to optimize file size.
+Since our pixel-based illustrations could not be converted into true SVGs, we used Webp image files and Webm videos to optimize file sizes.

 Rendering problems our team faced.